2004 Summer Paralympics: Torch relay

+680 torchbearers shared its light and the values of strength, pursuit and noble competition.
+The journey begun from the heart of Athens, in Thiseio.

+After the forge ceremony, the Paralympic Torch slept at Odeon of Herodes Atticus.
+The route also take steps on the Temple of Poseidon, Sounion and Brauron, and the great centers of the classical age,Megara and Elefsina, with their remarkable archaeological museums, all welcomed the Paralympic flame which also shone its light on the magnificent coastal route that runs towards Sounio and the Marathon Dam.On September 17, the Paralympic Flame arrived in the Olympic Stadium during the Opening Ceremony.

 Medal count

 A total of 1567 medals were awarded during the Athens games: 519 gold, 516 silver, and 532 bronze.
-China topped the medal count with more gold medals, more silver medals, and more medals overall than any other nation.
+China topped the medal count for the first time with more gold medals, more silver medals, and more medals overall than any other nation.
 In the table below, the ranking sorts by the number of gold medals earned by a nation (in this context a nation is an entity represented by a National Paralympic Committee).

 Among the top individual medal winners was Mayumi Narita of Japan, who took seven golds and one bronze medal in swimming, setting six world records in the process and bringing her overall Paralympic gold medal total to fifteen.
 Chantal Petitclerc of Canada won five golds and set three world records in wheelchair racing, while Swedish shooter Jonas Jacobsson took four gold medals.
 France's Béatrice Hess won her nineteenth and twentieth Paralympic gold medals in swimming.
 Swimmer Trischa Zorn of the United States won just one medal, a bronze, but it was her 55th ever Paralympic medal.
 She retained her position as the most successful Paralympian of all times.

 Opening ceremony

-The opening ceremony for the 2004 Summer Paralympics took place on 17 September 2004.
-The show started with children passing on knowledge and raising their lights to the sky.
-This was a reference to Hippocrates, who transferred knowledge to the children.
-A 26 meters tall olive tree (with more than 195,000 leaves) symbolising life stood in the middle of the arena.
-The opening ceremony also featured a performance with human drama, with light and with music, in an allegory about obstacles and limits.
+The opening ceremony for the 2004 Summer Paralympics took place on the evening of 17 September 2004 in the Athens Olympic Stadium.
+The protagonist of the ceremony was a 26 meter high plane tree (with more than 195,000 leaves) acting also as the Tree of Life mounted in the center of the Olympic Stadium which symbolized the force of life and all positive forms of energy.This tree acted as a timeline between antiquity and modernity, contrasting with the symbolism of the olive tree, used during the Olympic Games opening ceremonies.

-The Parade of Delegations was accompanied by the music of French composers Yves Stepping and Jean Christophe.
-The music told the legend of Hephaestos, god of fire and son of Zeus and Hera.
-An athlete from Turkmenistan propelled himself around the stadium by doing somersaults.
-Greece, the home team, received a strong cheer.
-After that, fireworks erupted at the stadium.

-There were 150 local support staff involved and 400 volunteers.
-The children were from ages 8 to 17, coming from Australia, France, Spain, Greece and Germany.